nhonnhon/testJDI/README.md

 # testJDI

+All of the demos in codepen.io, you can add more variable as input, and follow the code to print the result as output.

 ### 1. q4_1:
   - Use this link to see [Check valid sudoku](https://codepen.io/vinhon/pen/BajVYEP)
   - Input is matrix array, it's row and column in sudoku board